leechunsiang/resume-shortlist-assistant/ORGANIZATION_MEMBER_MANAGEMENT.md

 # Organization Member Management Feature

 ## Overview
-The settings page now displays organization information and allows admins/owners to add members to their organization by username.
+The settings page now displays organization information and allows admins/owners to add members to their organization by email address.

 ## Features